 The HOUE Outdoor table range is made using bamboo lamellas (slats).
-Bamboo is an extremely robust, strong and versatile material but like all natural products it can fade or lighten overtime or, in the right conditions, be susceptible to mould or fungi spores.
+Bamboo is an extremely robust, strong and versatile material but like all natural wooden products it can fade or lighten overtime and be susceptible to mould or fungi spores.
 This is not unusual for a natural oiled product.
 New Zealand offers the perfect conditions for mould to grow due to its wet warm rainy days, followed closely by dry hot sunny days.

 The information below, and the two short instructional videos will explain how to look after your table and how to stay on top of fading or mould.

 We have WOCA Danish Exterior Wood Oil available to buy and addition we can provide WOCA Anti-fungal Exterior Wood Cleaner, both available here.

 The bamboo lamellas on your table are treated with a special anti-fungal impregnation from the factory, which is drawn into the bamboo.
 The table will also have had its first WOCA Danish Exterior Wood Oil application.
 WOCA Exterior Wood Oil contains an anti-fungal additive where other wood oils do not.
 This is particularly important is New Zealand’s warm, wet conditions.

 When you first assemble your table, we strongly recommend that you give it a re-oil straight away, or certainly within the first month and again every change of season.
 This is a quick and easy process but protects your wooden furniture from mould and fungi resulting from New Zealand’s unique warm and wet conditions.